sridharsaig/CIR/README.md

 The complete API of the git can be didacted in the documentation - https://pytorch3d.readthedocs.io/en/latest/

-The below are deep dive notes for the project in detail -
+The below are deep dive notes for the integral classes in this project in detail -

 * [Heterogeneous Batching] (#)
 * [Mesh IO] (#)